tdiam/shmmywiki-autoresults/README.md

         * `wiki_title`: The title of the shmmywiki article in which the results will be posted.
         * `forum_thread`: The thread to which the results for this exam period are posted by the users.
     * `config.py`: Module for accessing the configuration parameters of an exam period from `config.json`.
-    * `utils.py`: Contains helper text functions for the keyword matching algorithm and the extraction of exam results dates from forum posts.
+    * `utils.py`: Contains helper text functions for the keyword matching algorithm and for the extraction of exam results dates from forum posts.
 * `db/`
     * `keywords.py`
         * `get()`: Returns the keyword dictionary parsed from `keywords.json`, which matches each keyword with a list of course IDs.